sanyam5/irlc-vqa-counting/README.md

 Code for **[Interpretable Counting for Visual Question Answering](https://arxiv.org/pdf/1712.08697.pdf)** for ICLR 2018 reproducibility challenge.

 ## About
 The paper improves upon the state-of-the art accuracy for counting based questions in VQA.
-They do it by enforcing the prior that each count corresponds to a well defined region in the image and is not diffused all over the image.
-They hard-attend over a fixed set of candiate regions (taken from a Faster-R-CNN network) in the image by fusing it with the information from the question.
+They do it by enforcing the prior that each count corresponds to a well defined region in the image and is not diffused all over it.
+They hard-attend over a fixed set of candiate regions (taken from pre-trained Faster-R-CNN network) in the image by fusing it with the information from the question.
 They use a variant of REINFORCE - Self Critical Training - which is well suited for generating sequences.

 I found the paper quite interesting.
 Since I could not find any publicly available implementation of this paper I decided to implement it as a self-excercise.